 24 North Latch Road

-11A Argyll St, DD9 6JL (Steff and Mike Eyres): Winding paths lead through an eclectic mix of perennials, shrubs, conifers (including a young Wollemi Pine in a pot) and roses within this walled garden, accessed through the potting shed!
-NEW!
+11A Argyll St, Brechin DD9 6JL (Steff and Mike Eyres): Winding paths lead through an eclectic mix of perennials, shrubs, conifers (including a young wollemi pine in a pot) and roses within this walled garden, accessed through the potting shed.

 Montrose Street DD9 7EF (Brechin Community Garden Volunteers): Started in 2015 on an abandoned allotment site, this community scheme shares experience and learning skills involved in gardening for their own use and for local people.
-And additions since last year include a log cabin and mud kitchen.
+Additions since last year include a log cabin and mud kitchen.

-2, Castle Street, DD9 6JN (Jan Oag): A small town garden recently redesigned to include less grass and more plants!
+2, Castle Street, Brechin DD9 6JN (Jan and Andrew Crow): A small town garden recently redesigned to include less grass and more plants.
 Plants are selected mainly for their value to wildlife and a small pond supports this.
-Space has been found for a few trees and twenty different roses.
+Space has been found for a few trees and 20 different roses.

 Rosehill West (NEW)